flywire/lo-p/docs/11-Draw_Impress_APIs.md

 http://api.libreoffice.org/docs/idl/ref/namespacecom_1_1sun_1_1star_1_1presentation
 .html.
 You can also find it with lodoc presentation module reference.

-!!! note "Topics"
-    Draw Pages and
-Master Pages; Draw
-Page Details; API
-Hierarchy Code
-Examples; Shapes in a
-Drawing; Shapes in a
-Presentation ; The Slide
-Show APIs
-Example folders: "Draw
-Tests" and "Utils"
 Figure 2 shows a more detailed version of Figure 1 which includes some of the interfaces defined by the services.